lorn-jaeger/GEE-Wildfire-Data/README.md

 - Catch timeout when downloading data.

 - Tie to Jesse's google drive, might be weird because its a shared folder.
-Multiple writing.

 ## Project Summary
 Earth-Engine-Wildfire-Data is a Python command-line utility and library for extracting and